GeniaPiano/school-app-new/README.md

 Deployed the application on linux server.

 **Planned Features:**
-- Enhanced user profile management.
+- Enhanced student and teacher users profile management.
-- Announcement board: I plan to introduce the ability for administrators and teachers to post short announcements on the main dashboard, enhancing communication with users and providing important updates.
+- Announcement board: main dashboard, with posts and possibility to comment them for logged users.

 **How to run the application:**